opcaic/docs/intro/installation-instructions.rst

 variables.
 Names of variable names are case insensitive.
 The environment variables take precedence over the configuration file, and their name is obtained by taking the JSON path and replacing all colons with two underscores (e.g. ``Security:JWT:Key`` becomes ``Security__JWT__Key``).
-We recommend using environment variables for sensitive information, set e.g. inside systemd unit file (see below).
+We recommend using environment variables for sensitive information and set them inside a systemd unit file (example unit file is listed in next section).
 The list of required variables are:

 FrontendUrl
   Url of the frontend application (to be used when generating links)